modular-magician/terraform-provider-google-beta/website/docs/r/ces_toolset.html.markdown

   Configuration for tools behavior in fake mode.
   Structure is [documented below](#nested_tool_fake_config).

+* `timeout` -
+  (Optional)
+  The timeout for the toolset execution.
+If not set, the default timeout is 30 seconds for SYNCHRONOUS toolsets and 60 seconds for ASYNCHRONOUS toolsets.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.